bdzwillo/ubuntu_gtk_tweaks/README.md

 ```
 $ start_win_at 10 10 ghostty --window-width=100 --window-height=50 --theme="Adwaita Dark"
 ```
-The script works for any application opening a single Window and has to
+The script works for any application opening a single window and has to
 1) wait for the Window Calls extension to be available on startup,
 2) start the application,
 3) find the window id as soon as the window is displayed, and